Caltech-IPAC/nexsciTAP/docs/_sources/configure.rst.txt

   Since tesselations are based on recursive decomposition of spatial cells into four, sometimes (and mostly for debugging) it is nice to have database values be base 4 numbers.
 But this increases the number of digits by a fair bit and normally regular base 10 numbers are easier to store.
+Supported values are therefore "BASE10" and "BASE4".

 - **ADQL_XCOL** The spatial indexing cell numbers allow very quick subsetting but the results are only approximate (*i.e.* some of the records in a "matching" cell